immanuelpotter/harden/README.md

 PAM has also been configured not to deny after x accounts.
 This can be changed in pam_configuration.sh

 If you want to add/remove kernel parameters as found in main.sh, these can be added directly to the relevant main method - this is another way to edit the script to your demands.

+CHANGES YOU MAY WISH TO MAKE:

+remove ALL: ALL lines from /etc/hosts.deny